jelkotron/ragdoll_kitten/README.md

 ### Offset
 Offset distance added to projection.
 ### Projection Threshold
-Maximum distance the appromiation uses to find and intersection.
+Maximum distance the approximation uses to find and intersection.
 ### Rigid Bodies Approximate
 Starts approximation.
 Depending on the setup's complexity resources the process can take up to a few minutes.
 An approximated rigid body object is protected from being modified by relative scale and/or scale limits.
 Protection can be unset by either selecting pose bones and using <i>Rigid Bodies Reset</i> or by selecting the Mesh object and unsetting <i>Protect Aprroximate</i> in the object's Properties Panel in <i>Physics > Ragdoll</i>